vvvv/The-Gray-Book/index.md

 ### The Gray Book

-The Gray Book combines a the written [Reference](reference/hde/gui.md) and [Explanations](introduction/language.md) for you to explore in addition to material in the HelpBrowser.
+The Gray Book combines a the written [Reference](reference/hde/gui.md) and [Explanations](introduction/language.md) for you to explore in addition to the material in the HelpBrowser.

 ### The Forum